clux/modul8/Readme.md

 ## Quick Overview

-modul8 is an extensible CommonJS code packager and analyzer for JavaScript and CoffeeScript web applications.
+modul8 is an extensible CommonJS code packager and analyzer for JavaScript and AltJS web applications.
 Applications are recursively analyzed for dependencies from an entry point and will pull in + compile just what is needed.

 Code can be shared with the server by isolating modules/libraries in  shared _domains_.
 This means stand alone logic